 Cost of Living Problems Are Part of the NYC Experience

-Many New Yorkers consider leaving for a new home in places like Florida or Texas because living costs are lower.
-These locations eliminate some of the high property taxes while keeping other expenses, from utilities to groceries, at a minimum.
+Many New Yorkers consider leaving for a new home in Florida or Texas because living costs are lower.
+These locations eliminate some of the high property taxes while keeping other expenses, from utilities to groceries, minimum.

 Housing costs contribute to this exodus for many families.
-The cost of renting a one-bedroom apartment in Manhattan is equal to the mortgage payment for a multi-story home in the Midwest.
-If you want extra space and more quietness in your life, it makes sense to look for options in that direction.
+For example, the cost of renting a one-bedroom apartment in Manhattan is equal to the mortgage payment for a multi-story home in the Midwest.
+So if you want extra space and more quietness in your life, it makes sense to look for options in that direction.

 Even if you get a job that pays less when moving away from New York, you’re often making more because fewer costs are out there to manage.

 When New Yorkers decide to leave because of taxes, they often head to a state with no income tax requirement at the local level to manage.

 Several states don’t have income taxes that get withheld from checks, creating the potential for more take-home pay.
 That’s why Florida and Texas are popular destinations, but you can also find New Yorkers headed to Nevada, Washington DC, Wyoming, New Hampshire, and Nevada.

 Some New Yorkers decided to move due to the pandemic’s rules implemented in the state.
 The governments in Texas and Florida were more willing to leave decisions of opening businesses, wearing masks, and going to the gym.